Academic Calendar

 3 Credits Weekly (3-1-0)

-Students examine the physical, anatomical and energetic aspects of meridian-based physical assessment used in Traditional Chinese Medicine (TCM).
-Students learn the therapeutic use of the tendino-muscular pathways and the divergent or distinct channels.
-Students also develop their palpation skills and explore its importance in clinical practice.
+Students examine the physical, anatomical, and energetic aspects of sinew-channel-based physical assessment used in Traditional Chinese Medicine (TCM).
+Students learn the therapeutic use of the sinew-channel pathways and their relation to anatomical structures and tissues.
+Students also develop their palpation skills and further develop needling techniques in relation to the treatment of musculoskeletal conditions.

 ACUP 112